OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ## Run the sample

-You can run this sample in Excel in a browser.
+Run this sample in Excel in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
 1. Open [Office on the web](https://office.live.com/).